Conservative talk show host Rush Limbaugh dies at 70

 In 1994, he was credited with helping the GOP win control of both houses of Congress.
 Four years later he was a key figure in the efforts to impeach President Bill Clinton.

-He was also a major supporter of the administration of President George W. Bush, as well as a vocal advocate for President Donald Trump.
+He was also a major supporter of the administration of former President George W. Bush, as well as a vocal advocate for President Donald Trump.
+Trump released the following statement on Limbaugh’s passing:

-Ronald Reagan called Limbaugh the No. 1 voice of conservatism in our country.
-Many Democrats considered him the most dangerous man in America.
+“The great Rush Limbaugh has passed away to a better place, free from physical pain and hostility.
+His honor, courage, strength, and loyalty will never be replaced.
+Rush was a patriot, a defender of Liberty, and someone who believed in all of the greatness our Country stands for.
+Rush was a friend to myself and millions of Americans—a guiding light with the ability to see the truth and paint vivid pictures over the airwaves.
+Melania and I express our deepest condolences to his wonderful wife, Kathryn, his family, and all of his dedicated fans.
+He will be missed greatly.”